 Let’s start with what we used.
 You will NOT use long grain rice, instant is best.

-Rice Pudding in Crockpot
+Rice Pudding in a Crockpot

 - Minute rice – or store brand instant rice is fine